AbRather/Thesis-Research-Tool-/readme.md

 # My GenAI Project
-# News Research Tool 📈
+# Thesis Research Tool 📈

 Hi there!
-This is a simple Python application that lets you "chat" with news articles.
+This is a simple Python application that lets you "chat" with research pages.

 Have you ever opened 10 different tabs trying to research a topic, only to get overwhelmed by the reading?
 This tool solves that.
 You just paste the URLs of the articles you want to read, and the AI reads them for you.
-Then, you can ask questions like "What is the summary?" or "What are the key dates?" and get answers based only on those specific articles.
+Then, you can ask questions like "What is the summary?" or "What are the key dates?" and get answers based only on those specific research topic.

 How it Works (Simply Put)